-If or when the organization experiences a temporary disruption of service or access to facilities that people with disabilities may rely on, notices will be posted in reasonable places and will include the following:
+If or when the organization experiences a temporary disruption of service, or access to facilities that people with disabilities may rely on has been suspended, notices will be posted in reasonable places (such as wes.org) and will include the following:

 WES is committed to meeting alternative format requests in a timely fashion that responds appropriately to any situation.

-WES welcomes feedback about how accessible our customer service approaches are and how our steps to comply with AODA meet the needs of people living with various types of disabilities.
+WES welcomes feedback on its customer service accessibility and how its steps to comply with AODA meet the needs of people living with various types of disabilities.

 2 Carlton Street, Suite 1400

-If customers with disabilities would prefer use an alternate method other than what’s listed to give their feedback, and receive a response to it, they may request it.
+If customers with disabilities would prefer to provide their feedback using another method and receive a response, they may request it.

-If a person would like to register a complaint about WES’ accessibility to persons with disabilities, we request that the complaint be made in writing (by e-mail or letter) wherever possible.
+To register a complaint about the organization’s accessibility to persons with disabilities, please submit the complaint in writing (by email or letter) if possible.

-WES is committed to ensuring that people with disabilities have the same opportunity of access to employment opportunities as all prospective employees and employees.
-The company will ensure that in its recruitment practices the public is made aware that it will provide accommodation for applicants with disabilities in its recruitment, assessment and selection processes.
+WES is committed to ensuring that people with disabilities have the same opportunity of access to employment opportunities as all other prospective employees.
+The company will ensure that in its recruitment practices the public is made aware that it will provide appropriate accommodations for applicants with disabilities in its recruitment, assessment, and selection processes.

-When WES makes an offer of employment we will notify the successful applicant of our policy of accommodating employees with disabilities.
+When WES makes an offer of employment, we will notify the successful applicant of our policy of accommodating employees who have disabilities.

-Where an employee with a disability so requests we will consult with the employee to provide or arrange for accessible formats and communication supports in relation to information that is generally available to employees and that the employee needs to perform his/her job.
+At the request of an employee with a disability, we will consult with the employee to provide or arrange for accessible formats and communication supports in relation to information that is generally available to employees and that the disabled employee needs to perform the job.

-WES will ensure that individualized workplace emergency response information is provided to employees who have a disability, provided that the disability is such that individualized information is necessary and WES has been made aware of the need for accommodation due to disability.
+WES will ensure that individualized workplace emergency response information is provided to employees who have a disability, provided that the disability is such that individualized information is necessary and WES has been made aware of the disabled employee’s need for the accommodation.

 If an employee who has a workplace emergency plan requires assistance, WES will, with the consent of the employee, provide such information to the person designated to provide assistance to the employee.